waterlink/explorative-tdd-talk/README.md

 ### Break it.

+Note:
 Introduce a very small change to the knowledge.
-Test suite should fail.
+The test suite should fail.
 If it doesn't - knowledge is not covered well enough.
+Now that we know what the knowledge in production code is, let's think how this knowledge affects our test suite.
+That leads us to the next point...